Preetisirohi/Capstone-Project/README.md

 This is my capstone project for MBA.
-The topic is "Detecting creditcard frauds using machne learning alogorithm" The alogorith used are Random Forest, Logstic Regression and CNN
+The topic is "Detecting creditcard frauds using machine learning alogorithm" The alogorith used are Random Forest, Logstic Regression and CNN

 The dataset is downloaded from kaggle Path: